ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/overview.md

 - Ensure that requirements can be met from a disaster recovery perspective.

-You can use {{site.data.keyword.Bluemix_notm}} platform capabilities to design a resilient multi-region {{site.data.keyword.redhat_openshift_notm}} environment.
-This pattern enables {{site.data.keyword.redhat_openshift_notm}} clusters with backup, restore, and disaster recovery in a secondary region within an {{site.data.keyword.Bluemix_notm}} VPC multi-region reference architecture.
+You can use {{site.data.keyword.Bluemix_notm}} platform capabilities to design a resilient multiregion {{site.data.keyword.redhat_openshift_notm}} environment.
+This pattern enables {{site.data.keyword.redhat_openshift_notm}} clusters with backup, restore, and disaster recovery in a secondary region within an {{site.data.keyword.Bluemix_notm}} VPC multiregion reference architecture.

 This document is an extension of the [{{site.data.keyword.redhat_openshift_notm}} on VPC resiliency](/docs/pattern-openshift-vpc-mz-resiliency?topic=pattern-openshift-vpc-mz-resiliency-overview) pattern, which focuses on resilient {{site.data.keyword.redhat_openshift_notm}} clusters within a single region.